• Skip to main content

 Patagonia Torrentshell

 The name says it all: the Patagonia Torrentshell can take a bad-weather beating and come out on top.
-Since 1973, Patagonia has built its brand on quality and sustainability, and the Torrentshell reflects that mission perfectly.
+Since 1973, Patagonia has built its brand on quality and sustainability.
+The Torrentshell reflects that mission perfectly.

 A 100%-recycled nylon lies at the heart of the jacket.
-With its H2No® Performance Standard barrier the Patagonia Torrentshell shields you from the elements while remaining comfortably breathable.
+The Patagonia Torrentshell is set with its H2No® Performance Standard barrier.
+It shields you from the elements while remaining breathable.

-Extra ventilation via the armpit zippers cool you down even further when the temperature starts to creep upwards.
+You’ll also enjoy extra ventilation via the armpit zippers.
+They’ll cool you down further when the temperature starts to creep upwards.

-As one of the more eco-friendly options on the block, the Patagonia Torrentshell gets a huge thumbs up for green travellers.
+As one of the most eco-friendly options, the Patagonia Torrentshell gets a thumbs-up for green travellers.
 Not only does the jacket aim for sustainability, the function is impressive.
-The DWR (durable water repellent) is among the best in the price range.
+The DWR (durable water repellent) puts it among the best performers n the price range.

-Although the material on the Patagonia Torrentshell is a champion against nasty weather conditions, breathability isn’t one of the jacket’s finest points.
-It’s perfectly comfortable in most situations, but a scorching heat wave or extended strenuous activity will leave you wishing for an airier model like the Arc’teryx Norvan SL.
+The material on the Patagonia Torrentshell is a champion against nasty weather conditions.
+Breathability isn’t one of the jacket’s finest points though.
+It’s comfortable in most situations.
+But a heatwave or extended strenuous activity will leave you wishing for an airier model.
+The Arc’teryx Norvan SL would be a better choice here.

-As far as lightweight waterproof jackets go, it’s going to be challenging to find a competitor that takes down the Arc’teryx Beta SL.
-Weighing in at 315 grams, you’ll hardly even notice this infinitely packable jacket, whether in your backpack, carry-on or daypack.
+For lightweight waterproof jackets, it’ll be a challenge to take down the Arc’teryx Beta SL Hybrid.
+Weighing in at 360 grams, you’ll hardly notice this infinitely packable jacket.

 The secret is in the N40r GORE-TEX® fabric.
-It’s not just lightweight and packable, but breathable.
-The design for the Arc’teryx Beta SL is purposely minimalist, with only some sacrifice to watertightness and durability noticeable.
-Micro-seams are sealed with a 13mm GORE® seam tape that keeps you dry while maintaining the jacket’s light weight.
+It’s not just lightweight & packable, but breathable.
+The design of the Arc’teryx Beta SL Hybrid is minimalist.
+And they’ve only sacrificed minimal watertightness and durability to achieve it.
+Micro-seams are sealed with a 13mm GORE® seam tape.
+It keeps you dry while maintaining the jacket’s light weight.

-The Arc’teryx Beta SL is designed for quick emergency use, not all-day wear in inclement conditions.
-Although the jacket is waterproof and breathable, the minimalist construction sacrifices some durability to maintain its ultralight weight.
-The jacket will hold up to some abrasion but would not be suitable for outdoor activities involving frequent physical contact with obstacles.
-A jacket like The North Face Venture is more robust.
+The jacket is waterproof and breathable.
+To maintain its ultralight weight though, the minimalist construction sacrifices durability.
+The Beta SL will hold up to some abrasion.
+But it’s not suitable for outdoor activities involving physical contact with obstacles.
+A jacket like The North Face Venture 2 is more robust.

 Outdoor Research Foray